 In this incident pattern, we have events from EMS, Safeguard and XYGATE.
 The NonStop server could send each individual data source to a Security Incident and Event Management (SIEM) solution, but the SIEM would not have any context to detect the incident pattern as suspicious behavior.
 A security analyst could create rules to detect the incident pattern, but that’s just one use case.
 The traditional method is to scour through event audit records, try to put the pieces together and then create a rule to detect that pattern in the future.
 The weakness in that thinking is it can only be accomplished after an incident has already occurred.
 Then the rule is put together on the off chance the same combination of events will happen again.
 However, it’s not entirely reasonable to anticipate and define every possible incident pattern before it happens.

 The third area of concern is profiling a system and its behavior to establish what is the normal behavior for its users, applications and the system itself.
 Without establishing a baseline to compare to, you will be unable to recognize when activity is not normal.
 This can be accomplished by evaluating the system and its configuration, profiling the system over a period of time, profiling user behavior, highlighting risk management and a variety of other intelligence methods.
-This is where machine learning has the significant advantage.
+This is where machine learning has a significant advantage.
 No human could possibly evaluate the volume of data needed to make these types of determinations at the speed required.
 Machine learning is a type of artificial intelligence that enables the system to teach itself.
 It can profile a system or network over a given amount of time to determine what is normal and more importantly, isolate what is not normal.
 Inserting machine learning as part of a solution process significantly increases the ability to stay on top of what is taking place for a given system, user, network or enterprise.

 The third layer encompasses alerting.
 The challenge most growing environments have as their infrastructure becomes chaotic with more tools, more users, more data and more events is that they alert on too much or too little.
 How does one know with certainty what are legitimate alerts to act on and what is just noise to ignore?
 There are solutions that position themselves as data and security analytics, but end up generating even more data from the existing data.
 Someone still needs to determine if the newly formed alert is actionable or not.